/resource-center/tree-varieties/apple-tree/

 SavATree consultant

 Pruning and training deciduous fruit trees are performed primarily to increase fruit production and develop a strong tree framework of optimum size and shape.
-Pruning is necessary to maintain tree health, vigor and productivity throughout the life of the home orchard.
+Tree pruning is necessary to maintain tree health, vigor and productivity throughout the life of the home orchard.
 Benefits of pruning and training include:

 • Aid in the establishment of newly planted trees